robertmassaioli/factorio-multi-server-spot-pricing/readme.md

 ### Remote Access

 You will likely want to SSH onto the Linux instance to make server changes / add a game password.
 You might also want to do this to upload your existing save.
 For security, SSH should be locked down to a known IP address (i.e. you), preventing malicious users from trying to break in.
-You'll need to create a Key Pair in AWS, find your public IP address, and then provide both of the parameters in the Remote Access (SSH) Configuration (Optional) section.
+You'll need to create a Key Pair in AWS, find your public IP address (or let the relevant script in the templates directory do it for you), and then provide both of the parameters in the Remote Access (SSH) Configuration (Optional) section.

 Note that this assumes some familiarity with SSH.
 The Linux instance will have a user `ec2-user` which you may connect to via SSH.
-If you want to upload saves, it's easiest to upload them to `/home/ec2-user` via SCP as the `ec2-user` user (this is `ec2-user`'s home directory), and then `sudo mv` these files to the right location in the factorio installation via SSH.
+If you want to upload saves, it's easiest to use the `util/upload-save.bash` script.

 For remote access, you'll need to:

 1. Create a [Key Pair](https://console.aws.amazon.com/ec2/v2/home#KeyPairs:sort=keyName) (Services > EC2 > Key Pairs).
 You'll need to use this to connect to the instance for additional setup.
 2. [Find your public IP address]((https://whatismyipaddress.com/)).
 You'll need this to connect to the instance for additional setup.
+(The update-factorio-servers.bash script for your template will do this for you)

 If you're creating a new Factorio deployment, provide these parameters when creating the stack.
 Otherwise, update your existing stack and provide these parameters.